Hermes (Greek stamp): The first Athens printings (November 1861 to April 1862)

-The famous 20 lepta without "control figures", with the "quadrillé" or solid background (Yvert/Vlastos n° 9 & Karamitsos n° 8), are belonging to these printings.
+The famous 20 lepta without "control figures", with the "quadrillé" or solid background (Yvert/Vlastos n° 9 & Hellas n° 8), are belonging to these printings.

 The issue is usually called "Athens "provisoire" ("temporary") issue".
 Indeed, one can believe that these stamps, due to the poor quality of their printing for some of them, were plate-proofs done by the Greek printers to initiate themselves to these new technics...
 But the stamps demand was so strong that the Greek postal administration decided to use them for regular postal service anyway... for the joy of the future philatelists.

+Partially prepaid letter sent from Rome, Papal states on November 28th/December 10th, 1862 (date of the correspondence), arrived and taxed at Thera (77) on December 24th, 1862/January 5th, 1863, via Syros (67) on December 15th/27th, 1862.

+Franked at three bajocchi, reduced rate for a letter less than 7 & ½ grams granted to the sender: the “Congregation for the Evangelization of Peoples” or “Congregation for the Propagation of the Faith” (red rectangular postmark “Propaganda Fide” on the top-right of the cover) instead the regular rate of twenty-one bajocchi.
+The letter has been taxed at the arrival at 20 lepta, the Greek internal rate for a letter up to 15 grams.